-There reality is that most writers actually have lots of things to write about.
-They either just can’t force those ideas into their brain at will.
+There reality is that most writers have lots of things to write about.
+They just can’t force those ideas into their brain at will.
 And, when they do come up with great ideas to write about their topic, they dismiss them as not worthy, too complicated, or something like that.

 A Blogging Calendar or Writing Calendar